spotinst/help/src/docs/ocean/features/dynamic-commitments-aks.md

 ## Prioritize Available RIs and SPs

 Prioritize available reserved instances and savings plans to prevent their underutilization.
 See [Utilize Commitment Plans](elastigroup/features/core-features/spot-reserved-on-demand-instances?id=utilize-commitment-plans).

+##  What are Azure Reservations?
+Azure Reservations helps you save money by committing to one-year or three-year plans for multiple products.
+Committing gets you a discount on the resources you use.
+Reservations can significantly reduce your resource costs by up to 72% from pay-as-you-go prices.
+Reservations provide a billing discount and don't affect the runtime state of your resources.

+After purchase, the reservation discount automatically applies to the resource usage that matches the attributes you select when you buy the reservation.
+Attributes include the SKU, regions (where applicable), and scope.
+Reservation scope selects where the reservation savings apply.

+##  How are Reservations applied to Azure VM Instances?

+You can save money once you commit to an Azure reserved VM instance.
+The reservation discount is applied automatically to the number of running VMs matching the reservation scope and attributes.
+You don't need to assign a reservation to a VM to get the discounts.
+A reserved instance purchase covers only the compute part of your VM usage.
+For Windows VMs, the usage meter is split into two separate meters.
+There's a compute meter, which is the same as the Linux meter, and a Windows server license.
+The charges you see when you purchase are only for the computing costs.
+Charges don't include Windows software costs.
+See [Understand Azure Reserved VM Instances Discount - Microsoft Cost Management](https://learn.microsoft.com/en-us/azure/cost-management-billing/manage/understand-vm-reservation-charges#how-reservation-discount-is-applied).

+##  What are Azure Commitments?

+Azure Commitments are agreements customers make to use a certain amount of Azure resources over a specified period, including RIs and Saving Plans.

+Commitments Types are as follows:

+*  Capacity Commitments: Involves reserving VM capacity to ensure availability and predictability.
+*  Cost Commitments: Involves committing to a certain spending level to benefit from discounts.

+RIs are best for predictable workloads where you can commit to specific VM types and sizes, while Saving Plans offer more flexibility for varying workloads across different services.
+Both options help reduce costs through committed usage, ensuring better budget management and resource allocation in Azure.

 ## Revert from On-demand RIs and SPs